f-choir/fchoir-next/README.md

   - Clean up members page so calendar is just a link.
 Space for more members features.
   - Add the merch API and populate the merch page from it
   - Enable analytics
+- 17/10/25:
-- 17/10/25: Extend the Singer API to allow first name / last name and pronouns.
+  - Extend the Singer API to allow first name / last name and pronouns.
 Retain name field as an override.
 Update the About page.
+  - Take repo public as Vercel no longer allow free builds on push to `main`.
+Not great.